-1. Preheat oven to 375 degrees and spray a 9-inch square baking pan with non-stick cooking spray.
+- Preheat the oven to 375°F and spray a 9-inch square baking pan with non-stick cooking spray.

-2. Make crust: Combine chocolate wafers, sugar and butter in bowl of food processor fitted with blade attachment and pulse until cookies are finely crushed.
-Press mixture firmly into prepared baking pan (I spread it with my hands first, then use the bottom of a measuring cup to even it out).
+- Make the crust: Combine the chocolate wafers, sugar, butter and peanut butter in the bowl of a food processor fitted with the blade attachment and pulse until the cookies are finely crushed.
+Press the mixture firmly into the prepared baking pan (I spread it with my hands first, then use the bottom of a measuring cup to even it out).
 Bake for 8 minutes.
-Set on rack to cool completely.
+Set on a rack to cool completely.

-3. In the meantime, make peanut butter filling: Combine all ingredients together in the bowl of a mixer fitted with the paddle attachment and mix at low speed until just combined (do not whip).
-Set bowl in refrigerator while you prepare the rest.
+- In the meantime, make the peanut butter filling: Combine all of the filling ingredients together in the bowl of a mixer fitted with the paddle attachment and mix at low speed until just combined (do not whip).
+Set the bowl in the refrigerator while you prepare the rest.

-4. Make chocolate ganache topping: Combine milk chocolate chips and heavy cream in microwave safe bowl and cook in microwave at medium power (50%) for 1-1½ minutes.
-Stir until bowl no longer feels warm.
-Continue heating at 15-30 second intervals, stirring until smooth and melted.
+- Make the chocolate ganache topping: Combine the milk chocolate chips and heavy cream in a microwave safe bowl and cook in the microwave at medium power (50%) for 1 minute.
+Stir until the bowl no longer feels warm.
+Continue heating at 15-30 second intervals, stirring until chocolate is smooth and melted.
 Do not overheat.

-5. Put it all together: Use an offset icing spatula (see photo above) to spread about ¼ cup of chocolate mixture evenly over cooled crust; place pan in freezer until chocolate is set, about 5-10 minutes.
-Spread peanut butter mixture into even layer over chocolate (if it’s firm, you can use your hands; if it’s soft, use a butter knife or spatula).
-Give chocolate ganache a quick stir to smooth any lumps, then spread evenly over top of peanut butter layer.
-Cover pan with plastic wrap and place in freezer for 1 hour to set (or, if you’re not in a hurry, you can just leave it in the refrigerator for a few hours).
+- Put it all together: Spread about ¼ cup of the chocolate mixture evenly over the cooled crust; place the pan in the freezer until the chocolate is set, 5-10 minutes.
+Spread the peanut butter mixture into even layer over the chocolate (if it's firm, you can use your hands; if it's soft, use a butter knife or an offset spatula).
+Give the chocolate ganache a quick stir to smooth any lumps, then spread it evenly over top of the peanut butter layer.
+Cover the pan with plastic wrap and place in the freezer for 1 hour to set (or, if you're not in a hurry, you can just leave it in the refrigerator for a few hours).
 When firm, use a sharp knife to cut into squares (make them small as they are very rich!).
+Run an offset spatula underneath the bars to release the crust so it doesn't crumble.
 Keep refrigerated and serve cool.